mendozamj706/swire_capstone/README.md

 In an organized effort to address the project's requirements efficiently, we decided to allocate specific tasks per case among our team members.
 I personally took responsibility for the exploratory data analysis (EDA) of questions 2 and 6, delving into the data to uncover initial insights and patterns.
 For the modeling phase, I focused on questions 2, 6, and 7, applying sophisticated forecasting techniques to predict future demands effectively.
 Additionally, I contributed to the project by conducting a sentiment analysis on the Dreamworld and Starlight case studies.
 This analysis was aimed at bolstering a team member's proposal, providing valuable insights that enriched our collective understanding and strategic approach.

+# Business Value of the Solution

+At the outset of this project, we were tasked with addressing two critical business questions for Swire Coca-Cola: "How much should we make?" and "Should we make more?"
+Our team's comprehensive approach involved providing estimated and forecasted demand through various modeling techniques for all cases, enabling precise production planning.
+By quantifying expected demand, we could also calculate associated costs, such as potential overage and underage expenses, thus allowing Swire to understand the financial implications and risks involved.

+Additionally, our findings included targeted location recommendations for launching new products, enhancing Swire's market entry strategies.
+As for the question of whether to produce more, we identified a significant opportunity to harness real-time data from online reviews and community discussions.
+This approach would provide ongoing insights into product performance, enabling Swire to recalibrate our models continually and make informed decisions about increasing production based on up-to-date consumer feedback and demand trends.